CosmWasm/sylvia-book/src/advanced/custom.md

 cast `Response<Custom>` to `Response<Empty>` or `Deps<Empty>` to `Deps<Custom>`, implementation of the custom interface
 on non-custom contracts is not possible.
 It is possible, however, to implement a non-custom interface on a custom contract.

-Implementation of chain-specific custom interfaces is simple.
-We have to pass the `sv::custom(..)` attribute once again.

 To implement the interface with the associated type, we have to assign types for them.
 Because the type of `ExecC` and `QueryC` is defined by the user, the interface is reusable in the context of different chains.